afkatja/ClayAssignment/README.md

 The client of the application is written in [Reactjs](https://facebook.github.io/react/) and relies heavily on [Material UI](http://www.material-ui.com/).

+The css and DOM features used might not work in some browsers.
+It's only tested in Chrome latest.

 ## Run
 - Check out the repository
 - `cd <project dir>`